 “Now, this tastes exciting!”, my husband exclaimed with enthusiasm.
 I had made several iced tea experiments and this one seemed to please our palates most.

 If you like cherry and vanilla (and who doesn’t!) this iced tea is sure to kill your thirst in a most refreshing and exciting way.
-Juicy cherry simply belongs to the summer, vanilla stevia gives an elegant hint of this staple flavor while lime juice plays an important role in freshening the flavors with a prominent yet smooth kick of citrus.
+Sweet cherry is simply part of summer with its fruitiness, vanilla stevia gives an elegant hint of this fantastic flavor while lime juice plays an important role in freshening the flavors with a tangy yet smooth kick of citrus.

 Tips for making the iced tea